From Particles to Fields: Reframing Photon Mapping with Continuous Gaussian Photon Fields: Experiments

-\textbf{Training Protocol.} For the \textit{Veach–Bidir} scene, GPF is trained on 30 views using per-pixel final radiance from SPPM.
-For the other scenes, the model relies on only 3 views.
-Radiance maps are rendered at a resolution of $720\times1280$ for \textit{Veach–Ajar}, and $1024\times1024$ for the rest.
+\textbf{Training Protocol.} The model is trained with per-pixel final radiance from SPPM, using only 3 views and $1024\times1024$ radiance maps for all scenes except \textit{Veach–Bidir} (30 views, $720\times1280$ maps).
+See the appendix for more details.